softchris/golang-book/01-basics/04-conversions/README.md

 ### Addressing the problem with `strconv`

-Ok, so we know what type something is, what if we need to use these command line arguments, which are string and feed them into let's say a calculator program?
+Ok, so we know what type something is, what if we need to use these command-line arguments, which are of type `string`, and feed them into let's say a calculator program?

 Consider the below code, that at present WOULDN'T compile: